DataDog/integrations-core/redisdb/README.md

 The Redis check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Redis servers.

-If you need the newest version of the Redis check, install the `dd-check-redis` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core repository README.md for more details](https://docs.datadoghq.com/agent/faq/install-core-extra/).

 ### Configuration

 Create a `redisdb.yaml` in the Datadog Agent's `conf.d` directory.